 India to host G-20 summit in 2022, says FM Nirmala Sitharaman

-New Delhi, Feb 01: Presenting the Budget 2020 in Lok Sabha, Finance Minister Nirmala Sitharaman on Saturday said India will host G-20 presidency in the year 2022 and Rs 100 crores have been allocated for preparation.
+New Delhi, Feb 01: Presenting the Budget 2020 in Lok Sabha, Finance Minister Nirmala Sitharaman on Saturday said India will host G20 presidency in the year 2022 and Rs 100 crores have been allocated for preparation.
 The G20 is an international forum for the governments and central bank governors from 19 countries and the European Union.

 For India, the G20 is a unique global institution, where developed and developing countries have equal stature.